 A big hook for Mazda is the appeal of its designs.
 The Mazda Miata, for instance, has become the best-selling two-seater open sports car of all time.
 The Mazda design philosophy is called “Soul of Motion”, and it seeks to capture “the power and elegance of a wild animal in the instant when it pounces on its prey.”

 Looking for a way to manage temporary passwords that could be used for live video encoder access?
-IBM Cloud Video have rolled out a feature that allows account managers to create passwords that can be used by encoding software, encoding hardware and mobile apps for the purpose of broadcasting.
+IBM Watson Media have rolled out a feature that allows account managers to create passwords that can be used by encoding software, encoding hardware and mobile apps for the purpose of broadcasting.
 These passwords, set permanently or on a temporary basis, are managed directly from the platform by account managers and access can be revoked at any time.

 If you want to learn more about security features to look for in an enterprise solution, be sure to read our Enterprise Video Security Components & Services white paper.